herseyc/raspastro/Readme.md

 Just a place to put some of my Raspberry Pi Astronomy Stuff

-This is a set of scripts I use to build out my Raspberry Pi with the software necessary for Electronically Assisted Astronomy or EAA.
+Base directory contains a set of scripts I use to build out my Raspberry Pi with the software necessary for Electronically Assisted Astronomy or EAA.

 I am testing these scripts on Raspberry Pi 64-bit OS, but they should also work on Raspberry Pi 32-bit OS.

+## RaspAstroWeb
+The RaspAstroWeb directory contains a python web application which displays interesting and useful Astronomical data about the Sun, Moon, and Planets.
+Also provides information on the current location and path of the International Space Station (ISS) along with information about visible passes based on an observer's location.
+There is information on Polaris and how Polaris should be oriented in a polar scope for a proper polar alignment in the Northern Hemisphere.

 Visit my Electronicly Assisted Astronomy (EAA) and Astrophotography site at: http://www.suffolksky.com/

-## Install
+## Clone the git repository
 ```
 mkdir -p ~/Projects
 cd ~/Projects